igorbrigadir/ishkurs-guide-dataset/README.md

   - `group`: the "group" the genres are in, eg: "funk".
   - `decade`: 70s, 80s, 90s, etc.
   - `file`: name of swf and txt file with description.
+  - `description`: The text description of the genre.

 * `edges.csv` Data:
   - `source,target`: source and target are based on `file` name without extension.
 An undirected link between nodes (in the guide, dashed lines link across genres, and solid lines within genres).